zhaoqy1996/Delta2ML/README.md

 ```

 ### Computing the activation energy
 To compute the activation energy, users need to first obtain the GFN2-xTB optimized reactant(s) and transition state(s) and then apply the $\Delta^2$ model to obtain more accurate energies.
 In the end, simply substracting the (summation of) reactant energies by the transition state energy.
-Here provide one example that computes the activation energies of 3-(Hydroperoxy)propanal.
+Here provide one example that computes the activation energies of possible 3-(Hydroperoxy)propanal decomposition pathways.

 ```
 python predict.py -g examples/KHP_barriers/input_geo/ -e examples/KHP_barriers/xTB_energy.csv -l DFT -o KHP_test.csv